thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

         title: 'Select the type "Device" and specify "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), and "WM-003" (Water Flow Meter) in the list of entities.
 Click "Add";'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/relations-from-office-to-device-3-pe.png
-        title: 'Now your devices are "related" to Office A;'
+        title: 'Now your devices are "related" to "Office A" asset;'

 relations-from-office-to-device-2:
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/relations-from-office-to-device-4-pe.png
-        title: 'Similarly, "relation" the "AM-307" (IAQ Sensor) device to Office B.'
+        title: 'Similarly, "relation" the "AM-307" (IAQ Sensor) device to "Office B" asset.'

 adding-dashboard:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/dashboard-group-1-pe.png
         title: 'Go to the "Dashboards" page and navigate to the "Groups" tab.
 Click the "plus" icon to create a new dashboard group.
 Name it "Buildings" and click "Add";'
     1:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/dashboard-group-2-pe.png
+        title: 'Open the created dashboard group;'
+    2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-dashboard-1-pe.png
-        title: 'Open the created group, and click the "plus" icon to add a new dashboard.
-Enter the dashboard title "Buildings" and click "Add";'
+        title: 'Click the "plus" icon to add a new dashboard.
+Enter the title for the dashboard - "Buildings" and click "Add";'
-    2:
+    3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-dashboard-2-pe.png
         title: 'Your first dashboard has been successfully added.
 It will open automatically after adding.
-Save the dashboard by clicking the “Save” button in the upper right corner of the page.'
+Save the dashboard by clicking the “Save” button in the upper right corner of the screen.'

 adding-buildings-images:
     0: